 Am I refunded if the project I supported was not completed ?

 No. Commeon does not make any refund, your donation is irrevocable.
 Transactions are made directly from the patron to the project owner.
+Any refund is the responsibility of the project owner.

 Is registration to Commeon free?